 Designed objects and images exist all around us.
 Designers are culture constructors.
 They bring brands and products to life, manifest movements, motivate, engage, and serve people.
-They make communications and information accessible.
+They make information accessible.
 Designers are complex problem solvers with individuals in mind.

 Students who are interested in graphic design want to make a difference in the world.
 They want to make it a more beautiful, useful, and inspiring place.
 They are strategizers, innovators, creative thinkers, dreamers, doers, and makers looking for an education that will help them hone these skills and put these traits to work.

 That's where we come in.
 Bethel's graphic design program is an integrative experience that allows students to choose an emphasis in business, communication, or anthropology/sociology.
 This component equips and challenges students to apply their design practice by using visual and strategic communication skills to address real-world problems across disciplines.

 Because graphic design is a high-demand and versatile discipline, our graduates work in a number of fields including:

 Whether working as part of an agency or in-house design team, or creating in a freelance capacity, graduates hold roles such as: